vilicvane/backpage/README.md

 ## Events

 BackPage can proxy events that bubble to `document` from the browser to your Node.js React application.
-But currently no event data is passed and by default only `click` event is proxied.
+But currently no event data is passed and by default only `click` and `input` event is proxied.

 ```tsx
 page.render(